FairyHmm/Language/Old English/Old English FAQ.md

 ## What's the difference between ð and þ?
 Is it like Icelandic?

 Old English spelling is not like Icelandic spelling!
 In Old English þ, ð and th are interchangeable as you see fit.
 The pronounciation of these (ð, þ, th) is based on their position within a word and not on the symbol used.
-Please refer to ⁠🗣️pronunciation-guide  for more details.
+Please refer to [TBA] for more details.

 ## How do I type Old English symbols?